Category: Railroad Ties

-I’ve always had a strong intuitive side, my inner antennae compulsively tuned to pick up others’ subtle signals.
+I’ve always had a strong intuitive side, my inner antennae tuned to pick up others’ subtle signals.
 When friends and family, or even strangers, are smiling yet underneath they’re tense or sad, I just feel it.
 “I’m fine” is almost always a white lie.
-Dining with a couple recently, despite the smiles and jokes, I felt certain that one spouse would happily smother the other with a pillow given the chance.
+Dining with a couple recently, despite the smiles and jokes, I felt certain one would happily smother the other with a pillow given the chance.

 People don’t want to be helped, at least not in the way you want to help them.
 This for me is a hard lesson.
 As Norman MacLean said in A River Runs Through It, “So it is that we can seldom help anybody.
 Either we don’t know what part to give or maybe we don’t like to give any part of ourselves.
 Then, more often than not, the part that is needed is not wanted.
 And even more often, we do not have the part that is needed.”
 With deep love and compassion for family and friends, I want to prevent their suffering, which in the end may bring us both more distress.

-It was only when I stopped trying so hard to help my Father that he needed me.
+It was only when I stopped trying so hard to help my father that he needed me.
 We still battled, especially when I had to say or do things that reduced his independence, like taking away the car keys and convincing him to move out of his five bedroom two story house when he could no longer climb the stairs.
 I stood at his bedside and held his hand while witnessing his abject terror during his admission to a nursing home; I was there for every doctor’s appointment, regardless of the time of day, to ensure that the doctor’s orders where translated accurately to the nursing home staff.
 I think my father finally accepted my help because he recognized it for what it was: love.

-When I was small enough to have to raise my arm to hold my father’s hand, we would walk around the block in the evenings while he smoked a cigar.
+When I was small enough to have to raise my arm to hold my father’s hand, we would walk around the block on summer evenings while he smoked a cigar.
 Half way round, he’d stop, take the cigar out of his mouth, slide off the ring and hand it to me.
 I’d slip it carefully onto my index finger as if it were a diamond and then we’d resume our walk, hand-in-hand.
 Looking back, I know he was happy then.
 He was young, he had a beautiful wife and a growing family; his future looked bright and uncomplicated.
 He loved his job too; his technical skills, experience and “figure-it-out” nature were a perfect fit for his job as a supervising machinist at the Brooklyn Navy Yard.

 My father said, “How come you knew that?”